CLASSIC HUMOR FROM THE ZEN - CHAN - SON BUDDHIST TRADITION

 The saintly Japanese Zen hermit, poet, calligrapher, friend of children and benefactor to the poor, Ryokan (1758-1831), lived austerely and simply in a little hut below a mountain.
 One evening a thief visited the hut only to find nothing there to steal.
 So he went off into the night.
 Ryokan caught up with him: “You may have come a long way to visit me, and you should not return empty handed.
 Please take my clothes as a gift.”
 The bewildered thief took the clothes and slunk away.
 Ryokan sat naked, watching the moon.
 “Poor fellow,” he mused, “I wish I could give him this beautiful moon!”

-Bodhidharma was regarded by later tradition as the first Patriarch of this "meditation" school of Buddhism (Chinese: Chan; Japanese: Zen; Korean: Son, from the Indian Sanskrit word Dhyana).
-Bodhidharma is alleged to have come from south India to south China around 527 CE and to have visited Emperor Wu-ti, founder of the Liang dynasty at Nanking and one of Buddhism’s greatest all-time patrons in China.
+Bodhidharma was regarded by later Chan tradition as the first Patriarch of this “meditation” school of Buddhism (Chinese: Chan; Japanese: Zen; Korean: Seon, from the Indian Sanskrit word Dhyana).
+Bodhidharma is alleged to have come from south India to south China around 527 CE and to have visited Emperor Wu-di, founder of the Liang dynasty at Nanjing and one of Buddhism’s greatest all-time patrons in China.

 SHOW ME YOUR EGO-MIND

-One of the most famous legends spun about Bodhidharma is that the seeker Hui-k’o (Huike) patiently stood deep in the nocturnal snow outside the old master’s cave, yearning for instruction.
+One of the most famous legends spun about Bodhidharma is that the seeker Huike (Chinese WadeGiles: Hui-k'o) patiently stood deep in the nocturnal snow outside the old master’s cave, yearning for instruction.
 He finally hacked off his own left forearm and presented it as a demonstration of his sincere aspiration for complete enlightenment.
 (In Daoxuan’s earlier and likely more accurate account, wandering bandits had cut off his arm.)
-Bodhidharma told Hui-k’o: “This enlightenment is not to be sought through another.”
-Hui-k’o begged to have his agitated self or mind pacified.
+Bodhidharma told Huike: “This enlightenment is not to be sought through another.”
+Huike begged to have his agitated self or mind pacified.
 The sage retorted, “Show me your self and I will pacify it.”
-Hui-k’o said “I’ve sought it many years but can’t get hold of it.”
+Huike said “I’ve sought it many years but can’t get hold of it.”
 Bodhidharma then declared: “There!
 It is pacified once and for all!”
-Upon hearing this, suddenly Hui-k’o completely awakened to his transcendent True Nature before/beyond the ego-self.
+Upon hearing this, suddenly Huike completely awakened to his transcendent True Nature before/beyond the ego-self.
 He was free in/as his Ever-Free Nature.
-Hui-k'o would be designated the second Patriarch of Ch'an Buddhism.
+(Huike would retrospectively later be designated the “second Patriarch” of a “Chan School” of Buddhism by authors writing around 700 CE).

-But what about that forearm—was it still with Hui-k'o?
+But now, what about that forearm—was it still with Huike?
 Did he care?
 Was he not the fullness and wholeness of Perfect Realization?
 In any case, now we know where Hakuin (d.1768) got his famous Zen koan: "What is the sound of one hand?"

-And if you pity Hui-k'o for that silly old lost forearm, he's still got one very good arm with which to smack you!
+And if you pity Huike for that silly old lost forearm, he's still got one very good arm with which to smack you!

 THE WISE MAN

-Tao-hsin (Daoxin, 580-651), the "4th Chinese Chan Patriarch," the actual first Chan master of a settled monastic community, stated: “The wise man does nothing, while the fool is always tying himself up.”
+Daoxin (Tao-hsin, 580-651), the so-called "4th Chinese Chan Patriarch," the actual first Chan master of a settled monastic community, stated: “The wise man does nothing, while the fool is always tying himself up.”

 Two Zen monks, Tanzan and Ekido, traveling on pilgrimage, came to a muddy river crossing.
 There they saw a lovely young woman dressed in her kimono and finery, obviously not knowing how to cross the river without ruining her clothes.
 Without further ado, Tanzan graciously picked her up, held her close to him, and carried her across the muddy river, placing her onto the dry ground.
 Then he and Ekido continued on their way.
 Hours later they found themselves at a lodging temple.
 And here Ekido could no longer restrain himself and gushed forth his complaints: “Surely, it is against the rules, what you did back there….
 Touching a woman is simply not allowed….
 How could you have done that? … And to have such close contact with her! … This is a violation of all monastic protocol…” Thus he went on with his verbiage.
 Tanzan listened patiently to the accusations.
 Finally, during a pause, he said, “Look, I set that girl down back at the crossing.
 Are you still carrying her?”